chayor/Seofon/README.md

 # Fabulon

-Repository holds the Wiki for the homebrew TTRPG world "Fabulon"
+This repository holds the Wiki for the homebrew TTRPG world "Fabulon".
+You can find it by looking at the github-wiki.